 - Two classes have access to an attack bonus that increases at a rate of 1.25 per HD when using certain weapons.

-- Many classes have abilities that relay on tokens accumulated in various ways (for instance, berserker tokens are gained by suffering damage; archer tokens are gained by spending time in aiming.)
+- Many classes have abilities that rely on tokens accumulated in various ways (for instance, berserker tokens are gained by suffering damage; archer tokens are gained by spending time in aiming.)
 Some feats also open different kinds of 'token pools' that are available to any class.

 - The 'feat trees' of traditional d20 are coupled with a mastery system for feats that makes certain feats easier to get for certain classes.